algolia-samples/email-recommendations/README.md

 ### 6. Follow the instructions in the server directory

-Each server directory has a file with instructions:
+The server directory has a file with instructions:

 - [Node.js](server/node/README)